axem-solutions/example/docs/preparations.md

 ## Python

-You need at least python 3.10 to be able to run the dem.
+You need at least python 3.10 to be able to run the DEM.

 [:material-link: Installation](https://www.python.org/downloads/)